Anatomical pathology technologist

 - administer the day-to-day running of a mortuary

-- provide information and advice to relatives on issues such as death certificates and funeral arrangements.
+- provide information and advice to relatives on issues such as death certificates and funeral arrangements

 Experienced APTs may also:

-- deliver training on mortuary policies and procedures
+- deliver training on mortuary policies and procedures to other healthcare professionals such as medical students, resident doctors, nurses and paramedics

 - mentor trainee APTs.